top of page

 • To release equity towards some home improvements

-• To reduce existing monthly payments
+• To reduce your existing monthly payments

-• To pay off a mortgage sooner
+• To clear your mortgage sooner

-• To raise capital for another purpose
+• To raise some funds for another purpose

-• To consolidate some unsecured debt
+• To consolidate some unsecured debts

 Is It A Good Idea To Keep Remortgaging?